 Then, chances are your “how to cook salmon” page will struggle to outrank the competing page, unless more inbound contextual content is added to and improved within your site through consistent SEO and Content efforts.
 The competing site has fed the crawl bots much more relevant info at both a page and domain level about “cooking salmon” that it’s acquired a nice, locked-in ranking position.

-To sum up, if you’re a business owner with a website and you’re interested in SEO, please keep the value of content production in mind.
-Content raises the baseline for incoming traffic due to wider search visibility.
+To sum up, if you’re a business owner with a website and you’re interested in North Texas SEO for example, please keep the value of locally aligned content production in mind.
+Content raises the baseline for incoming traffic due to wider local search visibility.
 The most helpful, educational, and content-active websites that are strategically linked together will win more search engine real estate and soak up traffic share far into the future.

 If you write your own content regularly, wonderful!
 If not, we can help you with providing strong, SEO-optimized content on a regular basis.
 Content that will act as dividends for your website for the life of your site’s existence.